OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

   may fallback to the default (slower) implementation when filters are set.

-  Mixing calls to GetNextFeature() and get_next() is not recommended, as the behaviour will be unspecified (but it should not crash).
+  Mixing calls to GetNextFeature() and get_next() is not recommended, as the behavior will be unspecified (but it should not crash).

   When get_next() returns 0, and the array is no longer needed, it must be released with the following procedure, to take into account that it might